Information of Gypsum Boards

 Types of Gypsum Board

-The Gypsum boards have good resistance to fire due to which they can be also used in fire-prone areas.
+The Gypsum wallboard or boards have good resistance to fire, making them suitable for use in fire-prone areas.
 The gypsum products consist of water which is chemically combined in the gypsum due to which it can be exposed to fire.

 The Fire-resistant gypsum boards are suitable in ceilings and drywall where a high level of fire protection is required.